Easter: Beyond bunnies and eggs

-For Maundy Thursday 2009, Bethany Church will bring back the play "DaVinci's Last Supper" by the Rev. Ernest K. Emurian and first presented in 1954.
+Bethany Church performed the play "DaVinci's Last Supper" by the Rev. Ernest K. Emurian, which was first presented in 1954.

 "The cast is in costumes, and there are 13 monologues," Howell said.
 "In a somber environment, they prepare us for Holy Communion."